-- Team Mojarto
+By Team Mojarto

 However, over the century, Indian folk art has gone through several changes.
 Some have adapted to the new techniques, mediums and materials, while others remain untouched by the external factors.
-The themes and motifs in these art forms have undergone tremendous changes and adapted the contemporary ideas, issues and thoughts.
-Folk arts like Madhubani, Gond and Warli paintings still stands majestically without succumbing to the pride of Peppa pigs and digital punks.
+The themes and motifs in these art forms have undergone tremendous changes and have adapted to contemporary ideas, issues and thoughts.
+Folk arts like Madhubani, Gond and Warli paintings still stand majestically without succumbing to the pride of Peppa Pigs and digital punks.

 The Ramayana has many beautiful heartwarming episodes that lend themselves wonderfully well to artistic inclinations.
 This beautiful and colourful Madhubani painting shows the return of Lord Rama and Lakshman to Ayodhya after the vanvasa (the exile).
-Every inch of this acrylic and ink on canvas is covered with design.
+Every inch of this acrylic and ink canvas is covered with design.
 The little touches like the bird viewing with joy, the blooming flowers and the design of their ornate jewellery are what make it so appealing.

 Madhubani painting is a folk art form that originated in the Mithila region and uses complex geometrical patterns.
 These paintings are rich in ritual content and the colours are mostly derived from plants and other natural sources.
 The paintings are created using objects found commonly around them like twigs, matchsticks and even fingers.

 Bhil art is a traditional art form that originated in Madhya Pradesh.
 Intricate art was created on the clay walls using neem sticks and other twigs.
 Natural dyes would be made using materials such as turmeric, flour, vegetables, leaves and oil.
 This work is by Bhuri Bhai, an internationally renowned practitioner of Bhil art.
 She derives her inspiration from the simple things she saw around her in her rural life.
 The colourful dots and lines used to create the bird stand in sharp contrast to the dark colouring of the images of a man and trees.